EntrustCorporation/pki-utilities/cagw-shell-util/README.md

 - Path to CAGW Client Credential P12
 - Password for the CAGW Client Credential P12
-- The URL for CAGW (https://cagw.pkiaas.entrust.com/cagw by default)
+- The URL for CAGW (such as https://cagw.pkiaas.entrust.com/cagw)

 Sample output: